 Can you tell me the story of how Helvetica was brought to Italy?

 It was 1960 and no one in Italy had Helvetica.
 So I went to Felice Nava, whose printhouse was then located under Max Huber’s apartment, and asked him to go to Switzerland and buy it.
 A man of few words, he only answered: “I’ll go!” and left.
 On the way back, once at the customs, the border officers became suspicious seeing that his car was running really slow and all squashed to the ground.
 “Why is your car walking so low and slow?” they asked him.
 “Well… It could be the carburettor!”
 Of course it was full of lead blocks!
 They searched the car and confiscated all the typecases.
 When he came back to Milan I asked him what we should do and he said: “Huh, now I’ve wised up!
 I'll come back to Switzerland and pass the border through a different way!”
 This is what he did and this is how Helvetica was brought to Italy.
 From then on Nava’s fortune began: all the graphic designers went to him because he was the only one with the right typeface.
 [Note: “Vignelli asked Nava to go to Switzerland and buy the lead blocks for that typeface […], but Nava wasn’t the only one with Helvetica in Milan.
-Tipocromo—which later became Cromotipo—also had it in their catalogue,” as Giancarlo Iliprandi stated.
+Tipocromo—that later changed its name in to Cromotipo—also had it in their catalogue,” as Giancarlo Iliprandi stated.
 After researching, I came to the conclusion that the first one to use Helvetica in Italy could have been Egidio Bonfante for the covers of Edizioni di Comunità, printed by the Stabilimento Poligrafico G. Colombi in 1960.]